The Filippov characteristic flow for the aggregation equation with mildly singular potentials

 where $\mathcal{N}_0$ is the set of zero Lebesgue measure sets.
 Then, we have the following existence and uniqueness result of Filippov characteristics under the mere assumption that the vector field $b$ is one-sided Lipschitz. \begin{theorem}[\cite{Filippov}] Let $T>0$.
 Let us assume that the vector field $b\in L^1_{loc}(\RR;L^\infty(\RR^d))$ satisfies the OSL condition, that is for all $x$ and $y$ in $\RR^d$, for all $t\in [0,T]$, \beq (b(t,x)-b(t,y))\cdot(x-y) \leq \alpha(t) \|x-y\|^2, \quad\mbox{ for }\alpha \in L^1(0,T). \eeq Then there exists an unique Filippov characteristic $X$ associated to this vector field. \end{theorem}

 An important consequence of this result is the existence and uniqueness of weak measure solutions for the conservative linear transport equation.
 This result has been proved by Poupaud and Rascle \cite{PoupaudRascle}. \begin{theorem}[\cite{PoupaudRascle}] Let $T>0$.
 Let $b\in L^1([0,T],L^\infty(\RR^d))$ be a vector field satisfying the OSL condition \eqref{OSLC}.
-Then for any $u_0\in \calM_b(\RR^d)$, there exists a unique measure solution $u$ in $\smes$ to the conservative transport equation \eqref{CTE} such that $u(t)=X(t)_\#u_0$, i.e. for any $\phi\in C_0(\RR^d)$, we have
+Then for any $u_0\in \calM_b(\RR^d)$, there exists a unique measure solution $u$ in $\smes$ to the conservative transport equation \eqref{CTE} such that $u(t)=X(t)_\#u_0$, where $X$ is the unique Filippov characteristic, i.e. for any $\phi\in C_0(\RR^d)$, we have

 \end{theorem}

 Finally, we recall the following stability result for the Filippov characteristics which has been established by Bianchini and Gloyer \cite[Theorem 1.2]{Bianchini} \begin{theorem} Let $T>0$.
 Assume that the sequence of vector fields $b_n$ converges weakly to $b$ in $L^1([0,T],L^1_{loc}(\RR^d))$.
 Then the Filippov flow $X_n$ generated by $b_n$ converges locally in $C([0,T]\times\RR^d)$ to the Filippov flow $X$ generated by $b$. \end{theorem}